hbiom/DataViz_CT_CCR/README.md

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/plot_image_contour_show_tumor_only.png?raw=true)

-Lasty, we can retrive bounding box coordinate with the mask and plot it on the images.
+Lasty, we can retrive bounding box coordinates with the mask and plot it on corresponding images.

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/plot_image_bbounding_show_tumor_only.png?raw=true)

-last figure :
+To finish, we migth want to focus on one tumor slice, most likely the one where the tumors is the biggest (correpsonding to the mask with the most positive event).
+We can then plot the images with the bounding box, with the corresponding cropped images around the tumor and finally just the tumors.
+We obtain the image below :

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/tumor_all.png?raw=true)